+The availability of water is decreasing with increase in its demand.
+Water is considered as a major input for agricultural production.
+With such decrease in availability the increasing demand can be met only through scientific management of water resources.
 Water resource projects involving reservoirs are very expensive and interlinked with many social issues.
-Hence they must be subjected to thorough analysis to see that each drop of water impounded is utilized in the best possible manner and in a socially acceptable way.
-The construction and operation of a reservoir is justified only when it produces maximum net benefit.
 Regulator cum bridge is gated structures which restricts the natural flow of river water and impound the water behind it.
-Primary objectives of construction of RCB are increasing the fresh water availability and increasing area of production.
+Primary objectives of construction of RCB are increasing the fresh water availability, ground water recharge and increasing area of production.
 Even though regulator cum bridges has many positive impacts, it has got some negative impacts also.

-Koottayi regulator cum bridge also got many positive impact including prevent ion of salt water intrusion (from EC measurements) and increased fresh water availability (from survey).
+Koottayi regulator cum bridge also got many positive impact including prevent ion of salt water intrusion (from EC measurements).
 At the same time it adversely affects the quality of water due to the restriction of natural flushing action of the river.
 It creates stagnant layers of water and also accumulates pollutants in the upstream side of RCB.
 Due to this amount of dissolved oxygen in river water gets reduced.
 This intrusion adversely affects the aquatic ecosystem.

-The following conclusions are drawn from the present study.
+The following conclusions are obtained from the present study.

-- (i) River Water analysis in the upstream side of RCB, shows that EC values range from 50 to 1500 μmhos/cm.
+- I. River Water analysis in the upstream side of RCB, shows that EC values range from 50 to 1500 μmhos/cm.
 EC is the measure salinity of the water; which is in the desired limit.
 This shows that salinity intrusion in the upstream side of the RCB is successfully prevented.
-But in downstream side of RCB, the adverse effect of salt water intrusion is more prominent. - (ii) Water quality analysis the samples show that chloride, sulphate, calcium, magnesium, iron, nitrate, phosphate concentrations are much lower than the desired limit, but the total Coliforms and E.Coli count is much higher than the desired value.
-From this it is evident that the water is more polluted due to the restriction of natural flushing out of the river.
+But in downstream side of RCB, the adverse effect of salt water intrusion is more prominent. - II.
+Water quality analysis of the samples revealed that most of the sample have amount of Total Alkalinity, sulphate, calcium, iron concentration much lower than the desired limit.
+But the Total Coliforms, E.Coli count, Chloride, Sulphate, Magnesium, Total Dissolved Solids and Turbidity are much larger than desired value, indicating that water is highly polluted.
+From this it is evident that the water is more polluted due to the restriction of natural flushing out of the river and due to dumping of sewages to the river.
 This leads to smelling and colour change of water in Tirur River.